DXHeroes/knowledge-base-content/practices/wireframing.md

 ---
-slug: "wireframing"
+slug: wireframing
-aspect: "architecture"
+aspect: architecture
 stages:
-  - "research"
+  - research
 short_description: Wireframing is a visual tool to create a scheme of the user interface (UI) without focusing on graphic design.
 It helps to get a better picture of the elements that will be programmed.
 tags:
   - wireframing
   - architecture
   - ux/ui
   - desing
+  - prototyping
+  - clickable prototype
   - prototyping
 keywords:
   - sketch